ChristophSchmidl/graphql-playground/README.md

 	* Get into the running container by executing `docker exec -it hackernewsclone_web_1 bash`.
 Your container name may be different.
 	* Inside the container just execute `start_server.sh`.
 	* Hit http://localhost:8000/graphql and play around with graphiql.
+	* If you want to test the authentication part then you probably need a tool like Postman or Insomnia where you can put your auth token into the Authorization header with a JWT prefix
 	* When you are done, exit your container and execute `docker-compose down`

 Note: According to the howtographql.com tutorial you should create a virtual environment by invoking the following commands